-Updated macro and financial uncertainty data 1960:07-2016:12 click HERE.
+UNCERTAINTY DATA: Updated macro, real, financial uncertainty indexes 1960:07-2019:06 click HERE.
 Data appendix HERE.
-(Updated versions of data used in papers "Measuring Uncertainty" and "Uncertainty and Business Cycles: Exogenous Impulse or Endogenous Response?")
+(Updated versions of data used in papers "Measuring Uncertainty" and "Uncertainty and Business Cycles: Exogenous Impulse or Endogenous Response?").
+Vintages HERE.

 Uncertainty data data used in "Uncertainty and Business Cycles: Exogenous Impulse or Endogenous Response?"
 1960:07-2015:04 click HERE.
 Data Appendix HERE.

 Factor Analysis Data: For large data set 1964:1-2007:12 used to construct factors and programs files used in Handbook of Empirical Economics and Finance article, "A Factor Analysis of Bond Risk Premia" with Serena Ng, click HERE.

 Appendix to "Capital Share Risk in U.S. Asset Pricing."
 (PDF file).

 Appendix to "Investor Information, Long-run Risk, and the Term Structure of Equity."
 (PDF file).

 Appendix to "An Estimation of Economic Models of Recursive Preferences."
 (PDF file).

 Appendix to "Elasticities of Substitution in Real Business Cycle Models with Home Production."
 (PDF file).